quintype/malibu/tutorial/preview.md

 ![story preview icon]({{"images/story-preview-icon.png" | absolute_url}})

 Click on the preview icon.
 After clicking on the preview icon, you should be able to see a small window open on the right side of the editor.
 The default preview will be story page preview mobile size.

 ![Story preview]({{"images/story-preview.png" | absolute_url}})

-You can change the preview to *desktop story preview*, *mobile homepage preview* and *desktop homepage preview* by clicking on **Others Preview** dropdown shoing on top of small window.
+You can change the preview to desktop story preview, mobile homepage preview, and desktop homepage preview by clicking on **Others Preview** dropdown showing on top of the small window.

 ![Preview options]({{"images/preview-options.png" | absolute_url}})

 ## How it's worked

-Whenever you clicked on any one of the preview buttons from the editor, the **/preview/story** API for story pages and **/preview/home** for home page API will get called with the postMessage() method. internally in the app has an event listener which will listen to the post-massage and return to the same iframe with the respective component from where it's being called, in our case, it will return to bold.
+Whenever you clicked on any one of the preview buttons from the editor, the **/preview/story** API for story pages and **/preview/home** for home page will get called with the postMessage() method. internally in the app has an event listener which will listen to the post-massage and return to the same iframe with the respective component from where it's being called, in our case, it will return to bold.

 Here is an example of an event listener for postMessage() call.